kubermatic-labs/gman/README.md

 ### Synchronizing

-Synchronizing means updating Gsuite's state to match the given configuration file.
+Synchronizing means updating GSuite's state to match the given configuration file.
 Without specifying the `-confirm` flag the changes are not performed:

 ```bash
 $ gman -config myconfig.yaml